A Guide to Digital Asset Trading

 NFTs

-Non-fungible tokens (NFTs) are digital assets used to represent ownership of items like art, collectibles, tickets, avatars, or real estate.
+Non-fungible tokens (NFTs) are digital assets used to represent ownership of items like art, collectibles, tickets, real estate, or even units in a fund.
 Each NFT is unique and irreplaceable, and you can authenticate ownership of an NFT as a result.
+This presents a very broad use case for NFTs.

 Asset-Backed Tokens